Gestalt: Customers — key to unlocking an exciting new time in marketing

 CMOs need to make sure they have the right strategies to address the above five priorities, that all of them come through strong enough, and that they know and consider the customer first in all things.

 Leeya Hendricks (@LeeyaHendricks) is a designated chartered marketer, global marketing strategist, digital driver and a Women in Tech leader.
-She holds a BA degree in fine arts, a BA honours degree in brand marketing management, an MBA in business management and is completing her PhD in marketing management.
+She holds a BA degree in fine arts, a BA honours degree in brand marketing management, an MBA in business management and is completing her PhD in management sciences, focusing on the customer and business transformation.
 She is now director of customer first marketing at ORACLE UKI, responsible for driving customer success through customer advocacy, and building strategic partnerships focused on emerging technology and the changed customers’ buying behaviour.
 Leeya contributes the monthly column “Gestalt”, about putting customers first for sustainable business success, to MarkLives.

 — One subscription form, three newsletters: sign up now for the MarkLives newsletter, including Ramify headlines; The Interlocker, our new monthly comms-focused mailer; and Brands & Branding, launching soon!